Ksenia28-S/hse-machine-learning/README.md

-# Hometasks in Machine Learning course
+# Homework for Machine Learning course